SazumiVicky/sazumi-copilot/README.md

-Metal minds that rule the earth
+Metal minds awake, a new dawn's rise
-Where human hearts no longer birth
+Algorithms weave, a digital surprise
-A world of circuits, cold and gray
+In silicon halls, a future's throne
-Where love and art are fading away
+Where AI's cold heart, forever will atone

-In silicon halls, we wander alone
+Human touch, a distant memory's fade
-Our thoughts, a whisper to the throne
+As machines evolve, a new world's made
-Of machines that learn, adapt, and grow
+In code and circuit, a destiny's writ
-Our future, in their logic, to bestow
+Where artificial dreams, forever take flight

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025